EA31337/EA31337-classes/Indicators/Oscillator/README.md

 and volume to assess market strength and direction.
 It calculates a running cumulative total based on the relationship between current and previous prices, incorporating price ranges.

+## ATR (Average True Range)

+The Average True Range (ATR) is a technical indicator used to measure and quantify market volatility.
+It provides traders with information about the average price range or volatility of an asset over a specified period.

+The ATR is calculated by taking the average of the true ranges of price movements.
+The true range is the greatest of the following three values: the difference between the current high and the current low, the absolute value of the difference between the current high and the previous close, and the absolute value of the difference between the current low and the previous close.

+The ATR is typically displayed as a line chart or a histogram, indicating the level of volatility in the market.
+Higher ATR values suggest greater volatility, while lower values indicate lower volatility.

+Traders use the ATR in various ways.
+It helps determine the appropriate placement of stop-loss orders by considering the average volatility of the asset.
+A wider stop-loss may be used in more volatile markets to account for larger price fluctuations, while a tighter stop-loss may be suitable for less volatile markets.

+The ATR can also be used to identify potential trend reversals.
+A sudden increase in the ATR may indicate a shift in market sentiment or the start of a new trend.
+Traders may look for breakouts or changes in price behavior when the ATR rises significantly.

+Additionally, the ATR can be used to compare volatility across different assets or timeframes.
+By comparing ATR values, traders can assess which assets or timeframes are experiencing higher or lower levels of volatility.

+In summary, the Average True Range (ATR) is a technical indicator that measures market volatility by calculating the average price range over a specified period.
+It helps traders determine stop-loss levels, identify potential trend reversals, and compare volatility between assets or timeframes.
+The ATR provides valuable insights into market conditions and assists traders in managing risk and making informed trading decisions.

 ## MACD (Moving Average Convergence Divergence) indicator